notaryproject/specifications/specs/signature-specification.md

   - **`io.cncf.notary.x509chain.thumbprint#S256`**: A REQUIRED annotation whose value contains the list of SHA-256 fingerprint of signing certificate and certificate chain (including root) used for signature generation.
 The annotation name contains the hash algorithm as a suffix (`#S256`) and can be extended to support other hashing algorithms in future.
     The list of fingerprints is present as a JSON array string, corresponding to ordered certificates in [*Certificate Chain* unsigned attribute](#unsigned-attributes) in the signature envelope.

-### Backwards Compatibility
+### Backward Compatibility

-Notary v2 MAY support using [OCI Image manifest][oci-image-manifest] to store the signature in the registries that implement partial or older versions of the OCI Image specification.
+Notary v2 MAY support using `OCI image manifest` to store the signature in the registries that implement partial of the [OCI image specification v1.1][oci-image-manifest].

 Signature manifest example per OCI image manifest: